Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Expenses are great.
-Whether you’re a sole trader or a limited company, you can claim back your allowable expenses, you reduce your company profits, meaning less tax to pay on them.
+Whether you’re a sole trader or a limited company, you can claim back your allowable expenses and reduce your company profits, meaning less tax to pay on them.
 It literally pays to claim all your expenses.

 But, with great power comes great responsibility.
 There are various rules set out by HMRC around what you can claim as a sole trader business expenses or limited company business expenses, how to claim it, and how to store your records once you’ve claimed – and in order to take advantage of expenses’ tax-bill-reducing goodness you must follow the rules.

 People are often caught out by the last rule – proper storage of expense records.
 They claim, and the receipts go in the bin.
 Chucking out your receipts could land you in hot water though – so what are your obligations when storing your expense records?
 And what happens if you don’t adhere to the rules?

 For limited companies, six years.
 Yes – 72 long months.
 The self-employed (sole traders) have it slightly easier – they must keep their records for at least 5 years after the 31 January submission deadline of the relevant tax year.